 Schedule A is required in any year you choose to itemize your deductions.
 The schedule has seven categories of expenses: medical and dental expenses, taxes, interest, gifts to charity, casualty and theft losses, job expenses and certain miscellaneous expenses.
+Beginning in 2018, the section for job miscellaneous expenses will no longer appear as these items will not be deductible.
 Each of these categories has different requirements and limitations on the amount you can deduct.

 Preparing the Schedule A

 When you prepare the Schedule A, you do not have to complete every line or include expenses in each category; just those that you are eligible to claim.
 Although many taxpayers have deductions for each category, having just one deductible expense may be sufficient to justify itemizing.
 For example, the mortgage interest deduction alone can be quite significant and by itself, be greater than the standard deduction.
 When you are done filling out the schedule and applying the specific limitations, you then transfer your total deduction to Form 1040.

 When you use TurboTax, we’ll ask simple questions about your deductions and fill out the Schedule A for you.

 Using Schedule A to itemize your deductions allows you to claim a number of personal expenses; however, it may not make financial sense to do so since you give up the standard deduction.
 In 2017 for example, the standard deduction for a single taxpayer is $6,350.
 If you have $1,000 in charitable donations and pay $2,000 of mortgage interest during the year, your itemized deductions are only $3,000.
 In this case, you can save more in income taxes by claiming the standard deduction instead of itemizing.